DynamoDB vs Amazon Keyspaces - The Ultimate Comparison

 Amazon Keyspaces

-Amazon Keyspaces uses encryption at rest and transit by default.
+Amazon Keyspaces uses encryption at rest and in transit by default.
 Out of the box, Amazon Keyspaces uses an AWS Owned Key for encryption.
 At the same time, developers are given the capability to configure the encryption to use either an AWS Managed or Customer Managed Key.

 Scalability